sjentsch/lsjDocs/Ch12/Ch12_Regression_02.rst

 .. ----------------------------------------------------------------------------

 .. figure:: ../_images/lsj_scatterplot1.*
-   :alt: Scatterplot via the ‘Correlation Matrix’ command in jamovi
+   :alt: Scatterplot created with the ``Correlation Matrix`` analysis in jamovi
    :name: fig-scatterplot1

-   Scatterplot via the ``Correlation Matrix`` command in jamovi
+   Scatterplot created with the ``Correlation Matrix`` analysis in jamovi

 .. ----------------------------------------------------------------------------